-Numerous international students attend TRU Adventure Studies Department programs.
-If you are an international applicant, the following information will help you understand the process for applying as an international student.
+Many international students attend TRU Adventure Studies programs.
+If you are an international applicant, the following information will help you understand the process for applying.

 English language requirements

 Studies at TRU are held in English.
-The English requirements for international students are as follows:
+The requirements for international students are outlined by TRU's Admissions department.

 International student applications

 An applicant to TRU who is not a Canadian citizen or landed immigrant is considered an international student.
 Visit TRU World for information on application processes and forms.
-If you have questions about international student entry to TRU, contact Tracy Barth at International Student Admissions.
+If you have questions about international student entry to TRU, contact Carol Ryujin-Kowa at International Student Admissions.

 International student admission to certificate and diploma programs

 If you are interested in attending certificate and diploma as an international student, you must apply to TRU International Student Admissions for acceptance to attend the university and to the Adventure Studies Department.

 Spaces are limited in these programs and although International Student Admissions can admit you to TRU, the selection of students to Adventure Studies Department programs is done by Adventure Studies Department faculty.
 You require separate admission to both TRU and the Department.

 You will be required to submit a resume and a trip log.